varigence/docs/bimlflex/metadata-editors/connections.md

     title="Connections Editor"
 />

+### Cloud Based Linked Services

+Connections can be enabled to work with cloud based linked services.
+For information on linked service connections and setup see [](xref:create-linked-service-connection).

 ## Details Tab

 The **Details Tab** focuses on general **Connection** information and configuration.
 This tab is used to define and create the **Connection** itself.